Lily-G1/SCA-DevOps/README.md

 ### Git:
 - $ git branch -a >> lists all local & remote branches
-- $ git branch -d 'name of branch' >> delete branch locally
+- $ git branch -d 'name of branch' >> delete local branch
+- $ git push origin -d 'name of branch' >> delete remote branch
 - Local branch >> a branch that exists only on a local machine
 - Remote branch >> a branch that exists on a repository that is hosted on a platform such as Github, Gitlab or Bitbucket
 - Tracking branches >> A tracking branch is when a local branch has a direct relationship with a remote branch.
 They link what you’re working on locally compared to what’s on the remote repository